ironArray/Caterva2/SPECS.md

 Whenever a `show` or `download` command is issued, the subscriber must check if the data in dataset is already in the cache.
 If it is, it must check if the dataset has changed in the publisher; for this, it will ask the publisher for the `mtime` in the dataset, and compare it against the `mtime` field in the general JSON database.
 If it has changed, it must update the cache.
 If it hasn't, it must use the cached data.
 If the data of the dataset is not in the cache, it must fetch it and add it to the cache.

-In the first implementation, `show` or `download` commands will make the subscriber download the whole data from publisher and store it in its cache folder.
-In a next version, subscriber will download only the chunks in `[slice]` that are not in cache.
+`show` or `download` commands will make the subscriber download the whole data from publisher and will store it in its cache folder.
+When a `slice` is provided (only for the `show` command), subscriber will download only the chunks in `[slice]` that are not in cache yet.

 ## Metadata